Book cover

 1. What is the client-visible interface?
 What methods does it define?

 2. What are the simple object classes?
-Just list their names.
+List their names.

 3. What is the composite class?
-Just list its name.
+List its name.